 After you meet the work criteria, you will then have to prove that your disability is long-term and so severe that you are no longer able to work at your current or previous job and that you cannot adjust to different work.

-If you believe that you have paid a sufficient amount into the SSDI program through your payroll taxes, then you can complete an application at the nearest SSA office, which is in Denton, TX.
-You can also apply online, but you will be asked to submit medical records and other documentation as evidence of the truth of your statements.
+If you believe that you have sufficiently paid into the SSDI program through your payroll taxes, then you can complete an application at the nearest SSA office which is in Denton, TX.
+You can also apply online, but you will be asked to submit medical records and other documents to prove that your disability claim is true.

-The SSDI application process can be quite complex, and many people get frustrated early on because of the hassles, such as understanding all of the legal and medical terminology.
-However, the following suggestions can be beneficial if you decide to apply on your own without help from a disability attorney.
+The SSDI application process can be quite complex and many people get frustrated early on because of the hassle of struggling to understand all of the legal and medical terminology.
+The following suggestions, however, can be beneficial if you decide to apply on your own without help from a disability attorney.

-- Request medical records from all of your doctors, and ensure that the records include dates, your doctors’ names, healthcare facilities, reasons for visiting, diagnoses and treatments.
+Request medical records from all of your doctors.Ensure that the records include dates and your doctors’ names as well as the names of the healthcare facilities, the reasons for visiting, your diagnoses and treatments.

-An attorney experienced in disability law knows how to navigate the system, and he or she will understand how to present your case and talk to the judge.
+An attorney who is experienced in disability law knows how to navigate the system, and he or she will understand how to present your case and speak to the judge.
 For more information and a free consultation, contact a Texas disability attorney today.